The North Wall

 he award-winning North Wall Arts Centre at St Edward’s opened 10 years ago with the support of Alan Bennett, George Fenton, Judi Dench and Richard Attenborough.

-As a result of this pioneering facility, Teddies pupils have an excellent track record on stage and screen, and in the wider creative industries – find out more here.
+As a result of this pioneering facility, Teddies pupils have an excellent track record on stage and screen, and in the wider creative industries.
+Recent alumni include actors Emilia Clarke, Florence Pugh, Sebastian de Souza and Pippa Bennett-Warner.
+To read more about the success of Teddies pupils in creative industries click here.

-To see the full North Wall programme, visit the website.
+To see the full North Wall programme, click here.